Trailer Park Boys: Reception

 The show was a success for the cable network Showcase, where it was the network's highest-rated Canadian original series.
 Internationally it aired in Australia on The Comedy Channel, the United Kingdom and Spain on Paramount Comedy, the Republic of Ireland on 3e, Iceland on SkjárEinn, New Zealand on TV 2, Israel on Xtra Hot, the Netherlands, Germany and Poland on respective local versions of Comedy Central for these three European countries, Denmark on DR2, Portugal on SIC Radical, Finland on Nelonen and Bulgaria on Nova Television.
-BBC America once aired a censored version of the series in the United States.
+BBC America once aired a censored version of the series in the US.
 On February 5, 2009, satellite provider DirecTV began airing the series in the country on its channel The 101 Network uncensored at the rate of two episodes per week.
 DirecTV aired the entire seven-season run of Trailer Park Boys, plus both specials.
 All episodes aired on DirecTV are in 16:9 widescreen format (although not in High Definition resolution), as opposed to the standard definition 4:3 aspect DVD releases of the first five seasons.
-It is also available on Netflix (depending on the country where the service is accessed).
+It is also available on Netflix.
+(Note: Depending on the country where the service is accessed.)